Unit 3: Advanced Topics & Disease Prevention¶

 And most of it outpaces the evidence by a considerable margin.
 (This is the part that rarely makes it into the marketing.)

-If that sounds like a minefield, you're not wrong.
-But here's the good news: you don't need to be a pharmacologist.
-You don't need to memorize every study.
+If that sounds like a minefield, you're not wrong, but here's the good news: you don't need to be a pharmacologist or memorize every study.
 You just need to be what we call an "island of sanity": someone who can help clients navigate the gap between marketing claims and actual research, without being either dismissive or gullible.

-The marketing-evidence gap
+The marketing-evidence gap¶

-Here's something that might surprise you: in the supplement industry, marketing routinely runs years ahead of evidence.
-Sometimes decades.
+Here's something that might surprise you: in the supplement industry, marketing routinely runs years ahead of evidence, sometimes decades.

 Why?
 Because of how supplements are regulated.
 Under the Dietary Supplement Health and Education Act (DSHEA), supplements are regulated as foods, not drugs.
 They don't require FDA approval for safety or efficacy before hitting store shelves.
 Manufacturers can make "structure/function" claims ("supports immune health") without randomized controlled trials to back them up.

-1. A promising mechanism is identified in cell cultures or animal models
+- A promising mechanism is identified in cell cultures or animal models

-2. Early, small human studies show interesting biomarker changes
+- Early, small human studies show interesting biomarker changes

-3. Marketing departments run with it
+- Marketing departments run with it

-4. By the time large, well-designed trials publish results, often showing much smaller effects than expected or no effect at all, millions of people are already taking the supplement
+- By the time large, well-designed trials publish results, often showing much smaller effects than expected or no effect at all, millions of people are already taking the supplement

 And here's the really frustrating part: research shows that in four out of five cases, negative clinical trial results have little or no effect on supplement sales.
 Once people believe something works, evidence to the contrary rarely changes behavior.